vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Baby Kr. s.ṇa’s play with the moon

 As one might expect, the topic of Kr.s.ṇa’s play with the moon became connected with those currents in the bhakti movement that cultivated the emotions as sociated with motherhood, in emulation of Yaśodā, the vātsalyabhāva.
-These emotions were beautifully expressed in a poem ascribed to S¯urdās, and we may assume that by the 16th century this and similar songs were sung all over India.
-I present Sabhā 809 of the S¯urasāgara in the translation of Kenneth Bryant.
+These emotions were beautifully expressed in a poem ascribed to Sūrdās, and we may assume that by the 16th century this and similar songs were sung all over India.
+I present Sabhā 809 of the Sūrasāgara in the translation of Kenneth Bryant.

 Again and again, Yaśodā coaxes: